gramps-project/gramps-web-docs/docs/Configuration.md

 `DEFAULT_FROM_EMAIL` | "From" address for automated e-mails `THUMBNAIL_CACHE_CONFIG` | Dictionary with settings for the thumbnail cache.
 See [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/) for possible settings.
 `CELERY_CONFIG` | Settings for the Celery background task queue.
 See [Celery](https://docs.celeryq.dev/en/stable/userguide/configuration.html) for possible settings.
+`REPORT_DIR` | Temporary directory where the output of running Gramps reports will be stored `EXPORT_DIR` | Temporary directory where the output of exporting the Gramps database will be stored
 ### Settings only for PostgreSQL backend database

 This is required if you've configured your Gramps database to work with the [PostgreSQL addon](https://gramps-project.org/wiki/index.php/Addon:PostgreSQL).